 Yaoshen Culture (Hua Porcelain)

-Craftsmanship
+Traditional Craftsmanship

 Yaoshen Culture (Hua Porcelain)

-Quncheng Wang, from Lushan County, Henan Province, is a National Senior Arts and Crafts (Ceramics) Master, Level-1 Senior Technician, Senior Engineer, founder of the Lushan Hua Porcelain Heritage Base, and a leading figure in both the Lushan Hua porcelain and Central Plains ceramics industries.
-An inheritor of the intangible cultural heritage of Lushan Hua porcelain making, he devoted himself to ceramics from a young age and began working to revive the nearly lost Tang-dynasty Hua porcelain tradition after leaving the military in 1982.
-After 30 years of relentless effort he overcame a series of technical challenges and in 2012 established the Henan Yaoshen Cultural Communications Lushan Hua Porcelain Heritage Base.
-The studio has since reproduced over 300 traditional forms, created more than 200 original designs, and developed over 100 types of everyday porcelain — tea sets, tableware, wine vessels, and stationery.
-The company has been named an “Outstanding Enterprise of the Central Plains Ceramics Industry,” and its Yaoshen Ancient Kiln has been designated a “Renowned Kiln of the Central Plains.”
-Its products have been awarded the title “Top Ten Central Plains Tribute Wares,” and its pieces have won numerous national and international prizes.
-Wang’s academic papers A Brief Analysis of the Artistic Characteristics of Lushan Hua Porcelain and On the Perfect Integration of Lushan Hua Porcelain’s Traditional Techniques and Modern Aesthetics have been published in the journal Chinese Ceramics.
+Wang Quncheng is a native of Lushan County, Henan Province, with a university education.
+He holds the titles of National Senior Craft and Fine Arts (Ceramics) Master, First-Class/Senior Technician, and Senior Engineer.
+As the founder of the Lushan Floral Porcelain Inheritance Base, he stands as a leading figure in both the Lushan Floral Porcelain industry and the broader Central Plains ceramics sector.
+Wang is recognized as an inheritor of the Intangible Cultural Heritage (Lushan Floral Porcelain Making Technique).
+From a young age, he developed a deep passion for ceramic culture.
+After his demobilization from the military in 1982, he dedicated himself to researching and restoring the nearly lost Tang Dynasty Lushan Floral Porcelain.
+Through three decades of relentless effort, he successfully overcame a series of technical challenges.
+In 2012, he established the “Lushan Floral Porcelain Inheritance Base of Henan Yaoshen Cultural Communication Co., Ltd.” He has since restored and passed down over 300 types of traditional forms and created more than 200 innovative designs.
+Additionally, he has developed over 100 varieties of daily-use porcelain, including tea sets, tableware, wine vessels, and scholar’s studio implements.
+The company has been honored as a “Star Enterprise in the Central Plains Ceramics Industry,” and the “Yaoshen Ancient Kiln” he founded has been designated a “Famous Kiln of the Central Plains.”
+The products have been recognized as one of the “Top Ten Central Plains Tributes,” and his works have garnered numerous international and domestic awards.
+His academic papers, such as “A Brief Analysis of the Artistic Characteristics of Lushan Floral Porcelain” and “On the Perfect Integration of Traditional Craftsmanship and Modern Aesthetic Features in Lushan Floral Porcelain,” have been published in the journal China Ceramics.

-Imperial Court Drum (Hua Gu)
+Floral Drum: Imperial Court Drum

 Gallery